mapbox/batfish/README.md

 I love shopping for cleaning supplies ...
 ```

+The front matter passed to Markdown wrapper components is augmented with a `headings` field, which contains an array of data about the headings in the Markdown.
+This data includes `slug`s that correspond to `id` attributes automatically added to the heading elements; so you can use this to generate a table of contents.
+(Read more in ["Generating tables of contents for Markdown pages"].)

-See [`examples/miscellany/`](examples/miscellany) to learn more about what's possible with Markdown wrappers.
+See [`examples/miscellany/`](examples/miscellany) and [`examples/table-of-contents/`](examples/table-of-contents) to learn more about what's possible with Markdown wrappers.

 #### Import JS modules into jsxtreme-markdown